Wearable technology has been growing rapidly over the past few years. But Do Smartwatches Cause Cancer?

-During the 1970s and 1980s, there was little talk about cancer and cellphones.
-Yet, by the 1990’s more people started to speak on this issue.
+During the 1970s and 1980s, there was little talk about cancer and cell phones.
+Yet, by 1990 more people started to speak on this issue.
 During the 1990s its growth took off.
-By the 2000’s the debate about cancer and cellphone use began to grow.
+By 2000 the debate about cancer and cellphone use began to grow.
 Throughout the 2000s Cellphone growth exploded.
 Once Apple released the first smartphone in 2007, everybody wanted to have a phone.
-The debate that cellphone causes cancer exploded in the late 2000s.
+The debate that cellphone cause cancer exploded in the late 2000s.
 By 2010, many people believed this unproven fact.

 Now Smartwatches have gained popularity; they too are being scrutinized like cellphones.
 The initial argument about cellphones and cancer carried over to smartwatches.
 This is a big reason why some scientists and medical researchers are putting down smartwatches.

 What is a Smartwatch?